Hall 6 of the FCCS EPM Cloud Study Tour

 Journals & Adjustments

-Standard Journals Enterprise Journals FCCS_Journal Input Lane Impacted Status After Post Locked Period Handling 5-Day Close Context
+Consolidation Journals Enterprise Journals → ERP GL FCCS_Journal Input Lane Impacted Status After Post Locked Period Handling 5-Day Close Context

 📒 What Journals Are For in FCCS